AxiansITSecurity/Restsh/README.scm.md

 ## Authentication

-SCM users OAuth2 based authentication.
+SCM uses OAuth2 based authentication.
 You must create a client id and client secret in SCM.

 ### .restsh-config for token based authentication